-- Study on the effect of environmental humidity and temperature on skin barrier function
+- The effect of environmental humidity and temperature on skin barrier function and dermatitis.

 Published: European Academy of Dermatology (October 2015) & US National Library of Medicine (February 2016)

 Summary: The study concludes that low humidity and low temperatures lead to a general decrease in skin barrier function.
 In particular, people living in the Northern parts of Europe and North America are exposed to harsh weather conditions and will experience dry skin because of it.